rin67630/ESP_Binary_patcher/README.md

 Following problem was to solve:
 Distributing an ESP32 or ESP8266 solution to tinker-flash ESP devices without requiring the user to compile a version with his own credentials.
 This is a solution for developers of ESP-solutions that need more than only the Wi-Fi credentials.
-This is not a solution for commercial devices distributed with a generic firmware that will be initialised by the customer without flashing)
+This is not a solution for commercial devices distributed with a generic firmware that will be initialised by the customer without flashing).

 A modern solution with a cloud service (MQTT, Thingspeak, Thinger.io etc...) require at least:
 * SSID,
 * WiFiPassword,
 * Device Name,
 * Cloud Account,
 * Device Credentials

 and for time and location aware devices:
 * Time Zone parameters
 * Latitude/Longitude